The Background of the Constitutional Convention and Prior Attempts

-There existed 55 signers of the Constitution, all of whom were comprised of State representatives from 12 of the 13 states of the Union.
-The only State absent from the ratification process of the document was Rhode Island, who contended that they were summarily dissatisfied with both the methodology and practices proposed within the text.
+There were 55 signers of the Constitution, all of whom were comprised of State representatives from 12 of the 13 states of the Union.
+The only State absent from the ratification process of the document was Rhode Island, which contended that they were summarily dissatisfied with both the methodology and practices proposed within the text.

 The authorship of the Constitution is far more ambiguous.
 The Constitution of the United States is considered by most historians to be a comprehensive restructuring of the Articles of Confederation under the pretense of a definitive Federalist influence.
 Although the physical penning of the Constitution was done by Governor Morris, the credit of the ideology, methodology, and vision has been credited not to a single individual, but instead to a network of political figureheads and thinkers, including John Adams, Thomas Jefferson, Alexander Hamilton, and James Madison.